NeoMurad/murad96.github.io/README.md

 Welcome!
 Here I showcase my personal and academic projects!

 Some projects are only code-based while others include explanations and visualizations.
-Here's what you came here for:
+The projects are as follows:

 1) Deplatforming project
 Developed and deployed a survey experiment on Amazon MTurk, using statistical t-tests to demonstrate a preference for deplatforming disliked over tolerated groups.
 Applied linear regression to identify factors affecting attitudes toward deplatforming.
 Tools used: Qualtrics, Amazon MTurk, R.